 - 1. Governments are strapped for cash and need to focus on core services.
 Why not let private companies finance the "bricks and mortar" of new hospitals, schools and other infrastructure? - Corporations don't give away money.
 They invest money and they have to make a profit for their shareholders.
 In fact, they have to show that they are making more profit with this project than if they invested in something else. - P3s are about more than bricks and mortar.
-It's about services.
-With P3s, the private sector takes control of the services and not just the infrastructure. - Governments do have the ability to directly finance infrastructure and they are virtually always in a better financial position to assume risk than a private partner.
-It's a matter of commitment and political will. - P3s cost more.
+Its about services.
+With P3s, the private sector takes control of the services and not just the infrastructure. - Governments do have the ability to directly finance infrastructure.
+Its a matter of commitment and political will. - P3s cost more.
 It costs the private sector more to finance construction.
-Public employers such as municipalities are charged much lower borrowing charges than are private corporations because they are more stable and secure.
-Private corporations go bankrupt all the time.
-For a public employer to be insolvent would require the collective bankruptcy of the entire community it represents.
-An example of the higher costs of P3 financing is the recent P3 town centre development project in Maple Ridge, B.C. that cost \$20 million more than if the town had financed the project itself.

-- P3s hide but do not reduce public debt.
+For example, a recent P3 town centre development project in Maple Ridge, B.C., cost \$20 million more than if the town had financed the project itself. - P3s hide but do not reduce public debt.
 Whether you are tied into a 30-year lease or a 30-year mortgage, they are both long-term financial obligations.
-But the mortgage will cost you less and you have full control of your asset. - We end up paying for it anyway.
-When the private sector puts up money to build a facility, the borrowing costs are higher than if the public sector did the borrowing.
-We pay for the costs through higher taxes or user fees while the private sector makes a profit.
+But the mortgage will cost you less and you have full control of your asset.